Artists by Movement:

 Robert Delaunay was a French avant-garde painter.
 Early in his career he was associated with the Expressionist group The Blue Rider along with Kandinsky and Klee.
 Delaunay's singular style is referred to as Orphism; an approach that combines visual elements of Cubism, Expressionism and figurative abstraction.

-John Graham was a Russian-born American painter and a key figure in the development of Abstract Expressionism.
+John Graham was a Ukrainian-born American painter and a key figure in the development of Abstract Expressionism.
 Never adopting a singular style in his own art, Graham tutored many young abstract artists on the tenets of Cubism and Surrealism, of which he was an expert.
 Willem de Kooning credited Graham as the person who discovered Jackson Pollock.

 German-born American painter, art teacher and theorist.
 Hofmann matured as an artist in 1904-14 in Paris, where he met many of the greatest artists of that time.
 After he emigrated to America in the early 1930s he enjoyed a prominent career as a teacher, powerfully influencing many Abstract Expressionists with his understanding of European modernism.